Why Choose Brooks?

 “It’s easy for me to tout the benefits of a Brooks School education," Head of School John Packard wrote in Brooks School's viewbook.
 "But we want you to hear from students who are just like you — students who want to be challenged, students who are only beginning to discover their passions.”

-Ritikia Kommareddi '17 was drawn to Brooks' inclusive spirit: "People at Brooks come from all backgrounds, all races, ethnicities, financial situations, but when you come here. . .
-It's just a part of who you are, it doesn't define who you are."
+Ritika Kommareddi '17 was drawn to that inclusive spirit.
+"People at Brooks come from all backgrounds, all races, ethnicities, financial situations," she said.
+"But when you come here, it's just part of who you are, it doesn't define who you are."

 "I chose Brooks because of the balance between academics and sports," said Alex Nemon '20.
-"It's a place where you can grow, and just strive to be your best self, every single day, a place where you can have fun and achieve everything that you ever wanted to."
+"It's a place where you can strive to be your best self, every single day, a place where you can have fun and achieve everything that you ever wanted to."